The Challenge To Achievement At Pace (CAP) Program

 Often, the most difficult part of starting a university career can be figuring out how to get by in a demanding new environment.
 Sometimes, it’s just about learning how to learn, or thinking about learning in a new way.

-The CAP Program is designed for first-year students whose college applications do not accurately reflect their potential for success in an undergraduate program.
+The CAP Program is an intensive academic support and advisement program designed to assist first-year students in meeting the demands of a college education, navigating the transition from high school to college, and building a solid foundation for a successfull overall college experience.
+It supports students whose previous academic experience may not accurately reflect their potential for success at the undergraduate level.
 All facets of the CAP Program work toward the goal of successfully assisting students with the transition from high school to college.
 Advisors work closely with you in the CAP Program to provide academic and personal guidance.
 Carefully designed courses, small class settings, seminars, workshops, and tutorials will assist students in acquiring the academic skills necessary to succeed at Pace University.
 CAP courses will count toward most undergraduate degrees at Pace.

 Special Features of The CAP Program

 Advisement and Guidance

 Students will be assigned a CAP Academic Advisor once they attend orientation.
 This advisor will follow their academic progress and personal growth throughout the first year of college and be available as an academic mentor.

 Students will also be assigned a CAP Peer Leader, a Pace University student who completed his or her freshman year in the CAP Program and who will act as a peer mentor throughout the first year at Pace.

 The University 101 course is designed to help students develop the best strategies for success throughout their college careers.
 Students will improve skills in time management, test taking, note taking, and other study methods effective in college courses.
 Students will also be oriented to the University Community and learn about available services and opportunities through presentations and class discussion.